What is the FSHC Annual Business Meeting and Should You Attend

 WHAT HAPPENS AT THE MEETING?

 At the meeting, hear from Federation President Esther Mackintosh as she presents her President’s Report, a “State of the Union” for the Federation and council community, which outlines the organization’s past activities and future goals, including accomplishments, partnerships, and challenges, and her perspective on the humanities community at large.
-In addition to the President’s Report, hear from Board Chair Bill Tsutsui, Board Treasurer Susan McCarthy and Legislative Committee Chair Ken Egan about the Federation’s strategic direction, finances, advocacy efforts, and partnerships.
+In addition to the President’s Report, hear from Board Chair Bill Tsutsui, Board Treasurer Susan McCarthy, Legislative Committee Chair Ken Egan, and board member Matthew Gibson about the Federation’s strategic direction, finances, advocacy efforts, and partnerships.
 During each presentation, there will be time for members to ask questions and for each council to vote on the 2020 budget and strategic priorities.
 Please note that each council gets one vote on all matters that are brought to a vote.

 This meeting is also where members elect the Federation’s incoming board members!
 The 2019 board candidates were vetted and selected to the slate by the Federation Nominating Committee, which is made up of board and council members.
 The candidate criterion varies year by year, but generally includes both public members and council executive directors with a diversity of professional, personal, and academic backgrounds.